LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 I've made some relatively minor changes to the above:

-* I have moved `aria-owns` to the `<header>` element, I have done so as I actually move the `<button>` and its `<nav>` parent this time, when JS is available, so to maintain that relationship after I yanked it out of the `<header>` I add the property there and everything sounds the same, well, apart from with VoiceOver, but again, I don't think this is an issue and in other implementations, this drawer may not ever be part of the `<header>`, so it may not be necessary to use that property at all
+* I have removed `aria-owns` completely for this pattern, I explain why at the end
 * I have removed `aria-expanded`, as it no longer makes sense as we can never have technically collapsed, just sort-of collapsed.
 * I have added `aria-pressed="false"`, which is a better fit, here, it indicates a state and on its own it is non-descriptive, it is explicit with the current state, it is either pressed or it is not (`true` or `false`), but it does not imply what either state does, it leaves that to author's to provide a good AccName
+* I removed the `.nav__drawer` wrapper and the `.nav__wrapper` elements, as we don't need those extra `<div>`'s here
 * I have changed the AccName from "Menu" to "Display labels", as that along with the state offers an indication of the control's purpose.
 I would recommend exploring a better name than that, initially I thought "Show labels", but I quickly remembered that is the exact voice command to show AccNames with VoiceControl on MacOS, which could potentially cause an issue, if the microphone doesn't pick up the initial "click" keyword?
 * I removed the `<span>` element I used to create the hamburger icon, because whilst that icon has a strong affordance, I think an arrow of sorts will be a better fit, here

-This gives us our base HTML, I will add icons, later, which will then mean I need to give the links actual names, as opposed to "Item 4", etc, I'm not putting the markup for any of that in here, as they're just random Font Awesome icons and somewhat matching names.
-So, is this better?
+This gives us our base HTML, so, is this better?
 Well, it's a thought-experiment and we're attempting to make this somewhat odd pattern as accessible as we can, but, it seems a little better.
-We no longer have that situation where a screen reader user will encounter a `<button>` that "expands", and they then discover that nothing has changed for them, in which case, they would likely be left wondering whether they were excluded from accessing whatever it was that expanded, due to poor code or whatever.
+We no longer have that situation where a screen reader user will encounter a `<button>` that "expands", and they then discover that nothing has changed for them, in which case, they would likely be left wondering whether they were excluded from accessing whatever it was that "expanded", due to poor code or whatever.

 My AccName likely isn't perfect, but it does provide information that at least indicates the `<button>` changes something visually, as "display" obviously means "show" and that may be just enough for users to understand this control changes something visually, and there is not in fact, something inaccessible to them, somewhere.
 I have no doubt this could be improved upon, but I'd want to get that improved AccName from the people who it affects and that would mostly be screen reader users and voice input users, so please do feel free to have those discussions to improve that should you be involved in creating this pattern.